Glossary

 OCI Reference

-The Open Container Initiative (OCI) has defined a standard by which artifacts can be stored, retrieved, and distributed.
+The Open Container Initiative (OCI) defines a standard by which artifacts can be stored, retrieved, and distributed.
 This standard is called OCI distribution.
-Many well-known applications support OCI, but the ones you may see most often in Cosmonic and wasmCloud documentation are the Azure Container Registry and GitHub artifact registries.

 OCI references are URLs that point to such artifacts, e.g. wasmcloud.azurecr.io/echo:0.3.2